Perplex/WhiteRunner/README.md

 (For reference here is the previouse video: <https://youtu.be/dVl1FAZkDK4>)

-The next step for this bot is navigation to targets and improving the image processing side.

-As the bot is now using memory reading I would like to emphasizes the [disclaimer](https://github.com/Per-Plex/WhiteRunner#disclaimer) at the bottom of this README.
+The next step for this bot is navigation to targets and improving the image processing side.As the bot is now using memory reading I would like to emphasizes the [disclaimer](https://github.com/Per-Plex/WhiteRunner#disclaimer) at the bottom of this README.

 # Usage
 Simply be in the home menu when you start the bot, it will take care of the rest from there.